 Final Fantasy XII Review

 Final Fantasy XII serves as a transition into a new generation of role playing games.
 While retaining many elements of X, X-2, and XI, there are many, many changes between it and its predecessors.
-This game has already received a lot of criticism prior to its release, mostly because of the battle system and Gambits (orgame masturbation
+This game has already received a lot of criticism prior to its release, mostly because of the battle system and Gambits (or

 ), and I'm sure everyone wants me to rip into this game.
 This is a slightly different review - no focus on graphics - you can see how pretty they are - but instead a direct focus on this gameplay, and explaining why I don't have a problem with it.

 The story is a highly political one, and takes place in Ivalice, as FFT/A did as well, which seems to insult Tactics fans.
 It begins with the city of Rabanastre in the kingdom of Dalmasca, which is invaded by the Archadians.
 Lord Rasler and Princess Ashe were about to be married, in hopes of reconciling two feuding nations, but the royal family, King Raminas and Princess Ashe, were killed in these wars.

 The battle system takes elements from previous final fantasy games to an entirely different level.
 Most noticeably, there are no longer random battles.
 Your lead character wanders around areas and any monsters in the vicinity, seen or seeing, can be fought in battles.
 While it’s true you can avoid or run away from many battles, you can’t avoid them all, and monsters will follow and attack you for the length of the area.